HealthSage-AI/healthsage-ai-llm/README.md

 ## Introduction

-HealthSage LLM is a fine-tuned version of Meta's Llama 2 13B to create structured information - FHIR Resources - from unstructured clinical notes - plain text.
+HealthSage AI LLM is a fine-tuned version of Meta's Llama 2 13B to create structured information - FHIR Resources - from unstructured clinical notes - plain text.

 It leverages the synthetic patient data generator [Synthea](https://synthetichealth.github.io/synthea/) to generate